Strong earthquake shakes Costa Rica's capital

-SAN JOSE, Costa Rica – A 6-magnitude earthquake shook the capital city of Costa Rica Friday afternoon, according to the U.S. Geological Survey.
+SAN JOSE, Costa Rica – A magnitude-6 earthquake shook the capital city of Costa Rica on Friday, according to the U.S. Geological Survey.

-The quake's epicenter Santiago de Puriscal, a province west of San Jose.
+The quake's epicenter was 17 miles (28 kilometers) northwest of San Jose, according to the geological survey.
+Castillo said it hit near Santiago de Puriscal, a province west of the capital.
 It struck about 4:48 p.m. local time (22:48 GMT) with a depth of about 44 miles (70 kilometers).

 On Jan.
 8, 2009, a 6.1 quake in central Costa Rica killed at least 20 people.
 A 5.9-magnitude quake shook the country in October 2010.